crabman448/FlowKit/README.md

 ### Create Data Models (`ModelProtocol`)

-In order to render your data each object of the scroller must conforms to `ModelProtocol`, a simple protocol which require the implementation of `modelID` property (an `Int`).
+In order to render your data each object of the scroller must conforms to `ModelProtocol`, a simple protocol which require the implementation of `modelId` property (an `Int`).
 This property is used to uniquely identify the model and evaluate the difference between items during automatic reload with animations.
 A default implementation of this property is available for class based object (`AnyObject`) which uses the `ObjectIdentifier()`.
 Instead an explicit implementation must be provided for value based objects (ie. Structs).